smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     - **Step 1: How should we contact you?**

-        - Authentication phone: select your country or region and specify a mobile phone number you intend to use in this lab
+        - Authentication phone: select your country or region and specify a mobile phone number you intend to use in this lab.

         - Method: **Send me a code by text message**